 A mix of measures eliminates thermal influences from outside as much as possible.
 The 9.30 m module is set up with 10 cm solid concrete surrounded by a steel frame for the attachment of facade and roof panels.
 Corrugated steel sheets cover the roof.
-The low U-values of outer walls, floor and ceiling are U=0.05 W/mK).
+The low U-values of outer walls, floor and ceiling are 0.05 W/m2K.
 The white finish reduces adverse effects on the indoor climate.
-There are two identical HVAC systems (187 m/h).
+There are two identical HVAC systems (187 m3/h).
 Several sensors record the power consumed, electricity use, voltage, air velocity and temperature in the ventilation ducts, water temperature in the heat pump (supply and return), and flow meters in the air conditioning units.
 Multiparametric sensors measure environmental and energy variables.
 Logged data is temporarily stored and then transmitted to the University of Seville's network.

 MATELab (Cambridge, 2018) [11] By testing the user's influence on innovative and dynamic smart techniques, the individual comfort and well-being of users can be improved.
 The main purpose of Cambridge's Mobile Adaptive Technology Experimental Lab is to research human reactions to the indoor climate with different types of facades in a realistic environment.
 The lab aims to bridge the gap between conventional accurate, but often unrealistic, laboratory measurements and realistic, but not well-controlled measurements in real offices.
-Basically, the lab is a solitary 35 m open-plan office.
+The lab is a solitary 35 m2 open-plan office.
 It can be separated by a wall into two identical rooms for twin- or control measurements.
-Eight full height removable facade panels ( $2 \times$ in South, $3 \times$ in East, $3 \times$ in West facades) have partial or full-height glazing.
+Eight full-height removable facade panels (2× in South, 3× in East, 3× in West facades) have partial or full-height glazing.
 Wooden frames in three facades are customizable.
-The lab cabin can be moved in its entirety to another orientation by lifting en turning.
-Outer parts are well insulated: U-façade: 0.20 W/mK, U-roof: 0.159 W/mK and U-floor: 0.20 W/mK.
+The lab cabin can be moved in its entirety to another orientation by lifting and turning.
+Outer parts are well insulated: U-façade: 0.20 W/m2K, U-roof: 0.159 W/m2K and U-floor: 0.20 W/m2K.
 The internal floor is 0.90 m raised from the ground.
-With many types of sensors, the indoor climate and reaction of the body and occupant's interaction are well monitored in conjunction with indoor and outdoor climate conditions.
+With various types of sensors, the indoor climate and reaction of the body and occupant's interaction are well monitored in conjunction with indoor and outdoor climate conditions.